 Heading further up and away from Baixa and the riverfront, you will find the most expensive piece of real estate in Lisbon, that of Avenida Liberdade.
 This very posh tree-lined avenue houses various designer boutiques, restaurants and hotels.

-A bit further along this beautiful avenue with it’s gorgeous traditional calcadas (traditional patterned Portuguese pavements), you will start to notice less and less tourists.
+Heading further down this beautiful avenue with it’s gorgeous traditional calcadas (traditional patterned Portuguese pavements), you will start to notice less and less tourists.
 For some reason, despite this being one of my favourite avenues in Lisbon, it still feels far less crowded than other areas and has a certain peace and calmness to it.
 Perhaps owing the gorgeous greenery and the general vibe you get just lazily strolling down the avenue.

 Towards the end of Avenida Liberdade, you will also find the Marques Pombal area.
 And since they’re so close and interlinked I have lumped them together.